 The unmistakable Mickey’s Fun Wheel is more fun than your average Ferris Wheel because its cars are constantly swinging.
 It achieved true stardom as the focal point for the extraordinary World of Color, a fantastic waterplay show, where wild fountains and special lighting create a screen of water on which favorite Disney characters are projected.
 The half-hour nightly show — updated for every season — combines nearly 1,200 versatile water jets, dazzling colors, Disney music and an all-new kaleidoscope of audio and visual effects — quite stunning.

 Parenting Tip: Grab your FASTPASS tickets together so you have access to the same color reserved viewing areas for this very crowded show.>

 Disneyland Resort Trip Planning Details

-With so many new attractions within walking or monorail distance, it pays to stay at one of the on-site Disneyland Resort hotels, Disneyland Hotel, Paradise Pier or the Grand Californian.
+Plan ahead with Disneyland Online Guides to determine which rides are your family’s “must-dos,” then stick to that plan as long as you can.
+With so many new attractions within walking or monorail distance, it may pay to stay at one of the on-site Disneyland Resort hotels: Disneyland Hotel, Paradise Pier or the Grand Californian.
 Each of the hotels has a restaurant featuring a character breakfast, a large pool area, and family amenities including a self-serve laundry and mini-fridges in the room.
 The hotels have many exclusive entertainment options such as evening storytellers and shop discounts, with supervised childcare at the Grand Californian for all three.
-Best yet, guests at the hotels are allowed to enter one of the parks early each day so it’s easier to get on the most popular rides.
-Please read the FTF reviews of the on-site Disneyland Resort Hotels to learn more about what each one offers.
+Best yet, hotel guests are allowed to enter one of the parks early each day so it’s easier to get on the most popular rides.
+Check out FTF reviews of the on-site Disneyland Resort Hotels to learn more about what each one offers.